UtahMaxxn/cortana-electron-test-um/README.md

 # Electron Cortana, or...
 Cortana Electron!
 A custom, local Cortana client built with Electron, inspired by the classic design and functionality of Microsoft's original assistant.

+We are not affiliated with Microsoft!
+We do not own the licenses for Cortana.
+This is just a faithful recreation project.

 ### About The Project

 As a kid, my Nana got me into tech.
 What was one thing she let me do?
 Talk to Cortana.
 She had a whole Microphone setup for Cortana.
 I miss those days, and I want Cortana back.
 (I love you Nana!)